Mental Health and Substance Abuse

 - Have you lost interest in things you like to do and have trouble engaging in normal activities?

-If you are reading this guide to try and help someone you care about, here are a few common indicators that they could be struggling with addiction:
+If you are reading this guide to try and help someone you care about, here are a few common addict behaviors that could indicate that they are struggling with addiction:

 - They appear to have personality or behavior changes like lack of motivation, irritability, and agitation.